Area Status: Closed

 At a Glance

 Phone 877-444-6777 or visit www.recreation.gov at least 4 days in advance.
 Friday and Saturday night minimum required stay on weekends.
 3 night minimum on holiday weekends.
 Walk-ups are exempt from the nightly minimum.

 ||Accessible,Tent camping,Camping trailer,Fee charged for some activities,Picnic tables,Toilets,Drinking water,Parking

 $18.00 fee per site for overnight camping.
-Two (2) vehicles per site are included in the camping fee. $5.00 for a third vehicle.
+Two (2) vehicles or one (1) RV per site is included in the camping fee. $5.00 for a third vehicle.

 $6.00 fee for day use if not camping overnight.

 Fees are payable by check or money order.
 Self-servicing fee tube is available.